-Rosacea is a chronic inflammatory condition affecting the skin.
-It typically causes visible and enlarged blood vessels of the face, redness, and small pus-filled bumps.
+Rosacea is a chronic inflammatory condition that typically causes visible and enlarged blood vessels of the face, redness, and small pus-filled bumps.
+Various foods, stress, and other factors can trigger it.
+Techniques to keep the face hydrated can help manage it.

 People with rosacea may experience periods of remission from symptoms along with flare-ups, which are periods of worsening symptoms.
 Often, people can identify specific triggers that cause flare-ups.
 These may include certain foods, heat, weather, stress, and medications.